MicrosoftDocs/azure-docs/articles/load-balancer/tutorial-gateway-portal.md

 15. Select **Add**.

-Select this NSG when creating the NVA's for your deployment.
+Select this NSG when creating the NVAs for your deployment.

 ## Create gateway load balancer